CooperW824/CooperW824/README.md

 # Cooper Werner 👋

 Hello there!
-I'm Cooper Werner, a sophomore Computer Science student at Rensselaer Polytechnic Institute (RPI).
+I'm Cooper Werner, a junior Computer Science student at Rensselaer Polytechnic Institute (RPI).
 With a year of professional experience in Web and Cloud Development, I'm passionate about exploring the diverse aspects of Computer Science.
 From crafting sleek web applications to designing intricate systems architecture and diving deep into the realms of Artificial Intelligence, I'm always eager to learn and contribute to exciting projects.

 ## About Me 👨🏼